 What is a Psychiatric Technician

-Psychiatric technician is a healthcare provider responsible for taking care of patients with mental conditions.
-They work alongside of psychiatrists, nurses or other healthcare practitioners.
-For more on job description, please visit our psychiatric technician job description page.
+Psychiatric technician is a healthcare provider responsible for taking care of patients who have mental illnesses and/or developmental disabilities.
+Working alongside of psychiatrists, nurses or other healthcare practitioners, they provide therapeutic care and help in treating mental illness, as well as aiding the patient in their daily activities.
+For information on job duties, please visit our psychiatric technician job description page.

 Mean Annual Psychiatric Technician Salary

-The mean annual salary of a psychiatric technician is $31,370.
+The average annual psychiatric technician salary is $33,140.
 The mean salary is calculated by adding all the wages within the occupation and divid that value by the total number of employees.
-Lowest 10% of this occupation makes less than $15,680 and the top 10% makes over $51,200.
+Lowest 10% of this occupation makes less than $20,550 and the top 10% makes over $52,980.

 Psychiatric Technician Job Outlook and Prospects

 As people age, their mental and cognitive abilities tend to slow.
 As such, the aging population will create some increased need for psychiatric techs, however this need is not expected to lead to great growth; indeed, the position is anticipated to grow by only 5 percent between 2012 and 2022, much below the average for all occupations.

 That being said, there are many employed in this field at the moment; just over 67,000.
 This five percent growth will translate into approximately 3,300 new jobs.
 While not as exceptional a growth rate as some other health care careers, there is a good deal of promise in the job outlook.

 The average yearly psychiatric technician salary is approximately $33,140, or around $15.93 per hour.
 This has great variance, with the lowest 10% receiving $20,550, and the highest 10% earning $52,980.
 Experience is a great factor in this, as well as location.
 Education is a minimal factor affecting psychiatric technician salary, however it is still a factor worth considering.